Only licensed Plumbing Contractors may apply for a plumbing permit from the City.

 - Any occupancy (Except those requiring approval from The Department of Health) if the fixture total is 7 fixtures or less

-- Replacement of house trap, house drain, fixtures, water distribution, and laterals regardless of occupancy (Except those requiring approval from The Department of Health)
+- Replacement of house trap, house drain, fixtures and water distribution regardless of occupancy (Except those requiring approval from The Department of Health)

 In order to obtain an EZ Plumbing Permit an application is required to be completed and sealed by a registered master plumber along with a copy of current tax clearance and insurance certificates.
 All required documentation can be submitted in person or emailed to the mechanical services unit at email@example.com.
 Effective November 24, 2014, faxed Electrical and Plumbing Permit applications will not be accepted.